hlfcoding/hlf-dom-extensions/README.md

 ## Requirements

-Browser version supporting ES2015 and CSS custom properties.
+Browser versions supporting ES2015 and CSS custom properties.
+The included `guard.js` can be included on the page first to enforce this requirement.

+[v0.3.0][] is the last release as `hlf-jquery`, with jQuery being a dependency and compatibility with older browsers.

-## Plugins Coming Soon
+## Coming Soon

 ### Field